 Digest.
 The proof of Theorem 5.12 relies on two main observations.
-The first observation is that a conjunction (resp., disjunction) of two Boolean conditions can be verified using space s + O(1), where s is the space complexity of verifying a single condition.
+The first observation is that an existential claim can be verifying by scanning all possible values in the relevant domain, which in terms of space complexity has a cost that is logarithmic in the size of the domain.
+The second observation is that a disjunction (resp., conjunction) of two Boolean conditions can be verified using space s + O(1), where s is the space complexity of verifying a single condition.
 This follows by applying naive composition (i.e., Lemma 5.1).
-Actually, the second observation is merely a generalization of the first observation: It asserts that an existential claim (resp., a universally quantified claim) can be verifying by scanning all possible values in the relevant domain (and testing the claim for each value), which in terms of space-complexity has an additive cost that is logarithmic in the size of the domain.

 The proof of Theorem 5.12 is facilitated by the fact that we may consider a concrete and simple computational problem such as st-CONN.
 Nevertheless, the same ideas can be applied directly to \mathcal{NL} (or any NSPACE class).

-Placing NL in NC2.
 The simple formulation of st-CONN facilitates placing \mathcal{NL} in complexity classes such as \mathcal{NC}^2 (i.e., decidability by uniform families of circuits of log-square depth and bounded fan-in).
 All that is needed is observing that st-CONN can be solved by raising the adequate matrix (i.e., the adjacency matrix of the graph augmented with 1-entries on the diagonal) to the adequate power (i.e., its dimension).
 Squaring a matrix can be done by a uniform family circuits of logarithmic depth and bounded fan-in (i.e., in NC1), and by repeated squaring the n^{th} power of an n-by-n matrix can be computed by a uniform family of bounded fan-in circuits of polynomial size and depth $O(\log^2 n)$; thus, st-CONN $\in \mathcal{NC}^2$.
 Indeed, $\mathcal{NL} \subseteq \mathcal{NC}^2$ follows by noting that st-CONN actually represents any \mathcal{NL} computation (or by noting that any log-space reduction can be computed by a uniform family of logarithmic depth and bounded fan-in circuits).